For patients and the public

 Mission statement

-We believe that the insights and perspectives of those with lived experiences of bowel cancer are invaluable.
-Through our Patient and Public Involvement and Engagement (PPIE) approach, we engage with individuals to shape the design, conduct, and dissemination of our research.
-By collaborating closely with patients, clinicians, and industry partners, we aim to refine screening guidelines and develop tools that can more accurately predict the likelihood of polyp development, ultimately improving outcomes and preventing bowel cancer.
+We believe that the insights of people who live with bowel cancer are invaluable.
+Through our Patient and Public Involvement and Engagement (PPIE) approach, we engage with people to shape the design, conduct, and dissemination of our research.
+By collaborating closely with patients, clinicians, and industry partners, we aim to improve screening guidelines and develop tools that can more accurately predict who will develop another polyp in the future.
+We hope this will prevent bowel cancer and improve patient outcomes.

 Our commitment is to work with the public, not just for them, ensuring that our research is transparent, inclusive, and responsive to the needs of the community we serve.
-Through regular PPI steering group meetings and ongoing engagement, we strive to make a meaningful impact on bowel cancer prevention.
+Through regular PPIE group meetings and ongoing engagement, we aim to make a meaningful impact on bowel cancer prevention.

 About our research

-The INCISE project - INtegrated TeChnologies for Improved Polyp SurveillancE – is a University of Glasgow-led collaboration with clinicians and industry partners.
-Our aim is to transform bowel cancer screening in the UK by developing a tool that can predict which patients with polyps will develop further polyps.
+The INCISE project - INtegrated TeChnologies for Improved Polyp SurveillancE – is a University of Glasgow-led team of researchers, clinicians and industry partners.
+Our aim is to transform bowel cancer screening in the UK by creating a tool that can predict which patients with polyps will get further polyps.

 Patient and Public Involvement (PPI)

 The INCISE project strongly advocates for Patient and Public Involvement (PPI) in research.
-PPI in research means research that is done "with" or "by" the public, not "to", "for" or "about" them.
-It means that patients or other people with relevant experience contribute to how research is designed, conducted and disseminated.
+PPI in research means research that is done with the public, not for them.
+It means that bowel cancer patients or their family members can help with how research is designed and carried out.

 Public Engagement (PE)